 You can choose not to have a Summary Care Record if you do not want one.
 This will prevent healthcare staff from seeing your information.
 If you do choose to opt out, you can opt in again at any time.

 You will be receiving a letter in the post about the Summary Care Record.
 It includes a booklet describing the service further and a form for you to opt out, if you wish.
-For more information on the national Summary Care Record, please click here.
+See further information about the national Summary Care Record.

 To opt out (or back in), you need to tell us in writing as we need your signature.
 Opt out forms can be found under each relevant section above.